'Reassuring' study finds children have small risk of death and severe illness from coronavirus

 (CNN)Severe illness and death remain rare in children with Covid-19, a new study suggests, while disparities do appear in kids who may require critical care or suffer complications.

-Pediatricians described the findings as reassuring as children accounted for fewer than 1% of coronavirus cases in England, Wales and Scotland; and only 1% of those children died, the researchers reported.
+Pediatricians described the findings as reassuring as children accounted for fewer than 1% of some coronavirus cases in England, Wales and Scotland; and only 1% of those children died, the researchers reported.

 Six of those young patients -- or 1% -- died in hospital.
 In comparison, 27% of Covid-19 patients of all ages died over the same time period, the researchers noted in their study, published in the British medical journal BMJ on Thursday.